reflectoring/reflectoring.github.io/content/blog/2022/2022-05-03-guide-to-axios.md

 npm install axios
 ```

-If we want to call APIs with Axios from a vanilla JavaScript application, then we need to include it from a CDN as shown here:
+If we want to call APIs with Axios from a vanilla JavaScript application, then we need to include it from a Content delivery network (CDN) as shown here:
 ```js
 <script src="https://unpkg.com/axios/dist/axios.min.js"></script>
 ```